acrostics/acrostic-identification-dataset/README.md

 This repository contains the following:
 - `get_data.sh` -- a bash script that downloads and preprocesses the exact versions of WikiSource subdomain backup dumps that have been used during the dataset curation.
 The script uses [wikiextractor](https://github.com/acrostics/wikiextractor) (included as a submodule) to clean and preprocess the raw XML files.
-Since WikiSource evolves constantly, it is preferable that any tool that is evaluated on the Acrostic Identification Task Dataset uses these specific versions of WikiSource and preprocess them using `wikiextractor`.
+Since WikiSource evolves constantly, it is preferable that any tool that is evaluated on AcrostID uses these specific versions of WikiSource and preprocess them using `wikiextractor`.
 - `labels` -- the directory with the acrostics proper.
 Each file corresponds to a language subdomain.
 Each line in a file is a tab-separated tuple, where the first element